aerial view of campanile

 International Social Work: A Costa Rican Perspective

-During the two-week International Social Services: A Costa Rican Perspective study abroad program, students perspective on social services and broader social problems in Costa Rica.
+During the two-week International Social Services: A Costa Rican Perspective study abroad program, students gain perspective on social services and broader social problems in Costa Rica.

 Program highlights: